 At the age of 21, in 1918, he lived with his mother at 53 Park View Avenue in Pittsburgh, and was employed with Grazellin Chemical Company of New Castle, Lawrence County, PA.

-He divorced his first wife, apparently having had no children.
+He divorced his first wife on Dec.
+21, 1927, apparently having borne no children.

-In 1930, he married widow Anna (Jessup) Cawley, and they resided in Avalon.
-He was employed for many years as electrician at the Farmers Bank Building, and was a member of the Electrical Union Local No. 5.
+The Virtues resided in Avalon.
+He was employed for many years as electrician at the Farmers Bank Building and was a member of the Electrical Union Local No. 5.

 ~ Daughter Agatha (Virtue) McClellan ~